grzegorznowak/lxd-pab/README.md

 # Confirm cardano-cli works for the nix user:
 cardano-cli --help  # asses it generally works

+# devnet's lifecycle is managed by the cardano-node service:
+sudo service cardano-node status  # show logs and the current progress of the sync sudo service cardano-node stop    # kill the devnet sudo service cardano-node start   # start the devnet in a pristine state

 # devnet comes with a genesis utxo that you can consume
 # for detail please refer to the original manual from woofpool: